radiantlogic-v8/documentation-new/home-pages/index.md

 </section>

-## MAINTENANCE
+## Maintenance

 <section>

   > [Applying Patches](maintenance/applying-patches)
-  > Learn how to apply patches to an environment to update the version of RadiantOne Identity Data Management.
+  > Learn how to apply patches to an environment to update the version of RadiantOne Identity Data Management and Secure Data Connectors.

   > [Performing Backups](maintenance/managing-environments/performing-backups)
   > Learn how to backup environments.